wdebeaum/musica/README.md

 Musica is a collaborative assistant for music composition developed by IHMC together with University of Rochester.
 The project is funded by DARPA under the Communication with Computers (CwC) program.

 This git repo is a mirror of the TRIPS `musica` CVS module.
-It is updated nightly.

 Note that the `src/config/lisp/defsystem/defsystem-3.6i/` directory contains a modified, non-standard, non-official version of [MK:DEFSYSTEM](http://www.cliki.net/mk-defsystem) 3.6i.
 See the comments near the top of `defsystem.lisp` in that directory for its copyright notice and license.